Academic Catalog

 MATH 113 Algebra with Applications 3.00

 Algebraic concepts, problem-solving techniques, and applications for students in business, natural and social sciences.
-Topics include linear, quadratic, exponential, logarithmic functions and their graphs; equations and inequalities; systems of equations and matrices; complex numbers.
+Topics include linear, quadratic, exponential, logarithmic functions and their graphs; equations and inequalities; systems of equations/inequalities and elementary linear programming and complex numbers.

 Prerequisites:

-Adequate Math Placement Score or completion of MATH 095 with a C- or better or concurrent enrollment in MATH 096
+Adequate Math Placement Score or concurrent enrollment in Math 096

 University Studies Requirements: